-If you die as an active member of the LGPS, a death grant of three times your assumed pensionable pay is payable.
+If you die as an active member of the LGPS, a death grant of three times your assumed pensionable pay is paid.
 Assumed pensionable pay is an estimate of your normal annual pensionable pay.
 We will decide who to pay any death grant to, but will take account of your wishes.
-Please contact the Pensions Team or visit our website at https://www.lewishampensions.org for an expression of wish form.
+You can update your nomination using our Member Self Service portal, or by completing an expression of wish form.